 History

-The original church was built in the 12th century as a daughter temple of the Benedictine Abbey of St. John, or later the cathedral of Brecon.
-From 1200 there is information about the donation of 12 pence by the city council for a lighting of a taper to burn, during mass for the souls of donors.
+The original church was built in the 12th century as a chapel of ease of the nearby Benedictine Abbey of St. John.
+In 1200 it was recorded the donation of 12 pence by the town council for a lighting of a taper to burn, during mass for the souls of donors.
 In the fourteenth century, the church was thoroughly rebuilt and enlarged by a tower in 1521, founded by Edward Stafford, Duke of Buckingham.
-At the beginning of the 19th century and then in 1857, the building underwent renovation.
+At the beginning of the 19th century and then in 1857, the building underwent renovations.
+Despite its location in the middle of the town, the church only became a parish church in 1923, after the former post-Benedictine church was raised to the rank of a cathedral.

 Architecture